Oregon Symphony Conductor Bio

 Oregon Symphony Music Director

-Carlos Kalmar is in his tenth season as music director of the Oregon Symphony.
-He was appointed to the post in 2003 and his contract was recently extended until 2015.
+Carlos Kalmar is in his eleventh season as music director of the Oregon Symphony.
 He is also chief conductor and artistic director of the Spanish Radio/Television Orchestra and Choir in Madrid, and artistic director and principal conductor of the Grant Park Music Festival in Chicago.

-In May 2011 he made his New York debut at Carnegie Hall with the Oregon Symphony as part of the inaugural Spring for Music festival.
-Both his imaginative program Music for a Time of War and the performance itself were hailed by critics in the New York Times, New Yorker magazine and Musical America, and the concert was recorded and released on the PentaTone label.
+In May, 2011 he made his New York debut at Carnegie Hall with the Oregon Symphony as part of the inaugural Spring for Music festival.
+Both his imaginative program Music for a Time of War and the performance itself were hailed by critics in the New York Times, New Yorker magazine and Musical America, and the concert was recorded and released on the PentaTone label, subsequently earning two Grammy nominations (Best Orchestral Performance and Best Engineered).
+Under Kalmar’s guidance the orchestra recorded a second CD on the PentaTone label—“This England,” featuring works by Britten, Vaughan Williams, and Elgar.

 New Yorker critic Alex Ross called the Oregon Symphony’s performance under Kalmar “the highlight of the festival and one of the most gripping events of the current season”.
 That verdict was echoed by Sedgwick Clark, writing for Musical America, who described the performance of Vaughan Williams’ Fourth Symphony as “positively searing…with fearless edge-of-seat tempos….breathtakingly negotiated by all…”